pjambet/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 The implication for `key_index` is that if we're in a rehashing state, we'll first find the index in the first table, but `iterate_through_hash_tables_unless_rehashing` will `yield` a second time and `index` will end up being an index for the rehashing table.

+`key_index` is used to find the index of the bucket where a new entry should be added and it therefore does not make sense to return a value if an entry already exists with the same key.
+In such cases we'll need to update the existing entry, which we'll cover soon.
+This is necessary because of the rehashing process, which is explained below as well.
+In short, during rehashing, keys will be present in two different tables, the main one and the rehashing, and clearly separating the process of adding a new entry and updating an existing one allows to guarantees keys are unique.

 The `digest` method in the `SipHash` class requires a 16-byte key composed of random bytes.
 Redis does generates these with the [`getRandomBytes` function][redis-source-get-random-bytes], which attempts to use `/dev/urandom/` and defaults to a weaker seed based on the current time and the pid of the server if `/dev/urandom` is not accessible.
 Ruby's `SecureRandom` module provides a `random_bytes` method which uses `/dev/urandom` under the hood, so let's use it: